-Engaging a new contractor has its risks and administrative challenges.
+Engaging new contractors has its risks and administrative challenges

-Having a timely and effective onboarding process helps you find the right candidates and is one of the biggest cost-saving elements to a successful project.
+Having a timely and effective onboarding process helps you find the right contractors and is one of the biggest cost-saving elements to a successful project.

-Making sure that your contractor or labour-hire worker is properly compliant has many benefits to your business and the project you are engaging these workers for.
+Making sure that your contractor or labour-hire workers are compliant has many benefits to your business and the project you are engaging these workers for.

 The benefits of hiring compliant contractors